What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 After having seen Castel dell'Ovo, and having passed the building promenade that includes some of the most beautiful buildings of the Neapolitan nineteenth century, but also the building of the late sixties by the famous architect Filippo Alison, you arrive in Piazza Vittoria, and another step of this tour can start.

-9. Happy hour and music on the Riviera - 8.00 pm
+8PM: happy hour and music on the Riviera

-In the equipped spaces of the villa, you can enjoy an aperitif with friends, or you can move to the Riviera and enjoy the happy hour in one of the areas of the Neapolitan nightlife.
+Well, it's not evening and you're just enjoying your first hours on your trip to Naples in one day and half only.
+Now you can enjoy an aperitif with friends moving to the riviera, in the Chiaia district, and enjoy the happy hour in one of the most important and trendiest areas of the Neapolitan nightlife.
 In Vico Belledonne, you can enjoy one of the best aperitifs in Naples to the sound of music.

 The cuoppo is mostly consumed on the street so you can continue to visit the city while enjoying one of its specialities.